plugwise/python-plugwise/README.md

 ## License, origins and contributors

-As per the origins we have retained the appropriate licensing and including the MIT-license for this project.
+As per the origins, we have retained the appropriate licensing and including the MIT-license for this project.

 Origins (from newest to oldest):

 - Networked (Smile/Stretch) Plugwise support by @bouwew (Bouwe) and @CoMPaTech (Tom).
 We both support and help out @brefra (Frank) where possible, he's supporting the USB module and integration.
 - 'All' available Plugwise support by @bouwew (Bouwe), @brefra (Frank) and @CoMPaTech (Tom)
-- Upstreamed haanna/HA-core Anna, including all later products - 'Plugwise-Smile/Plugwise-HA/plugwise-beta` by @bouwew (Bouwe) & @CoMPaTech (Tom)
+- Upstreamed haanna/HA-core Anna, including all later products - 'Plugwise-Smile/Plugwise-HA/plugwise-beta' by @bouwew (Bouwe) & @CoMPaTech (Tom)
 - Networked Plugwise Anna module with custom_module - `haanna/anna-ha` via <https://github.com/laetificat> (Kevin)
 - USB-based stick module with custom_module - `plugwise-stick/plugwise` by @brefra (Frank)
 - USB-plugwise module - `plugwise` by <https://github.com/cyberjunky/python-plugwise> (Ron) originally by <https://github.com/aequitas/python-plugwise> (Johan) (with reference only in license to Sven)